 About Bonnie Schinagle

 I returned to school for a post-doctorate degree and engaged in an in-depth, scholarly examination of the IDEA and other laws protecting the disabled.
-IDEA, Section 504 of the Rehabilitation Act, and the Americans with Disabilities Act allow students across the country to get the supports and services they need to function in school and society.
+IDEA, Section 504 of the Rehabilitation Act, and the Americans with Disabilities Act allow students across the country, including New York and Connecticut, to get the supports and services they need to function in school and society.
 Getting full protection under the law, however, requires that parents know which questions to ask and the resources available.

 If you are concerned about your child’s educational or social and emotional functioning in school, my firm can help.
 I know firsthand the confusion and stress parents experience when their child’s development is questioned.
 If you have these concerns, I can help secure your child’s legal rights.